 Methods: In order to analyze groups that differ by 5 years in age, we create age categories of years (65-69, 70-74, 75-79,… ,95-99 years).
 We then conducted a linear regression model assuming unequal variance of serum LDL regressed on this 5 year age response, which we treat as a continuous variable.
 By doing this, the slope of this model is an estimate of difference in mean serum LDL between groups differing by 5 years in age.

 Results: We estimate that for each 5 year increase in age, the in mean serum LDL decreases by 0.61 mg/dL, with standard error 1.12 mg/dL, based on the Huber-White sandwich estimator.
 A 95% confidence interval suggests that this observation is not unusual if the true difference in mean serum LDL per 5 year difference in age were between - 2.81 and 1.58 mg/dL.
 Using a t test that presumes unequal variances, this observation is not statistically significant at a 0.05 level of significance (two-sided P= 0.5828), and we thus fail to reject the hypothesis that serum LDL changes with age.

+Wrong calculation (2)

+Total: 1

 Perform a test for a nonzero correlation between LDL and age.
 How does your regression-based conclusion about an association between LDL and age compare to inference about correlation?